AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 * Videos cannot be played from _Assets_.  <!-- GS-3846 -->

-* Users must log in twice to a channel account when they are also logged in to Facebook. **Workaround**: Log out of Facebook before logging into a channel account.
+* Users must log in twice to a channel Meta Ads account when they are also logged in to Facebook. **Workaround**: Log out of Facebook before logging into a channel Meta Ads account.

 ## Previous beta releases